Move published components

 - Destination file: Specific to the action of moving a component.
 The destination file is the file where components are moved to, this can be a new or existing file/library.

-- Subscribed file: A Figma design or FigJam file with styles and instances that are linked to an active published library.
+- Subscribed file: A Figma Design or FigJam file with styles and instances that are linked to an active published library.

-1. Publish hidden components
+1. Publish any hidden components you want to keep

 Hidden components are components that you haven't published to your library.
 It's not possible to move hidden components between files.